cyberbotics/webots-doc/reference/track.md

 %end

-Then for a concave track belt shape like the one shown in the following [TrackWheel](trackwheel.md#trackwheel) nodes have to be defined:
+Then for a concave track belt shape like the one shown in [this figure](track.md#concave-track-s-belt-shape-example) the following [TrackWheel](trackwheel.md#trackwheel) nodes have to be defined:

 ```